Intermesh/groupoffice-docs/index.rst

 Easy to use modules such as the Calendar, Address Book, Projects and time tracking come by default.
 But it's also possible to customize Group-Office with your own custom modules.

 Visit https://www.group-office.com for more information.
+Source code can be found at https://github.com/Intermesh.

 .. figure:: _static/groupoffice-start-page.png
    :alt: The Group Office start page